KastnerRG/Read_the_docs/docs/axidma2.rst

 4. Generate bitstream by clicking on **Generate Bitstream** in **Flow Navigator**

-2.8) Note required addresses and export block design
+2.8) Note required addresses and copy generated files
 ####################################################

 After bitstream generating process is done, open **Address Editor** from **window** menu.